octopress/octopress/README.md

 $ octopress deploy
 ```

-This will read your `_deploy.yml` configuration and deploy your site.
+This reads a `_deploy.yml` configuration and deploys your site.
+Read below to learn how Octopress can generate a deployment configuration file for you.

 Deploy has a few commands you should know.